micah-gr/micah-gr.github.io/index.md

  - **Design hold-out** to test for the impact of platform experience on user sentiment and behavior.
  - Complete internal approvals and compliance to ensure **protection of research subjetcs**
  - Design and create survey instrument. **Implement** survey sample.
  - Clean, manage, and **analyze data**.
-Use observable traits of all individuals in sample to adjust for non-response bias (used iterative proportional weighting using the survey package in R).
+Use observable traits of all individuals in sample to adjust for non-response bias.
  - **Communicate key results** in a way that made the problem, and the possible solutions, clear.
 Present strategically to XFN and leadership.

 ## Impact: